rohankvashisht/library-management-system-v1/README.md

 python3 main.py
 ```

+## Note
+By default, Username is `admin` and Password is `admin@123`

-This project has been referenced from: [CopyAssignment](https://copyassignment.com/library-management-system-python-project-with-source-code-gui-and-database/)
+> This project has been referenced from: [CopyAssignment](https://copyassignment.com/library-management-system-python-project-with-source-code-gui-and-database/)